 Overall, trust your instincts.
-Though your kitten may exhibit some abnormal behaviours while they are teething, as a pet parent you should make the call to book in an appointment at your local Greencross Vets if you have any concerns.
+Your kitten may exhibit some abnormal behaviours while they are teething, but if you have any concerns as a pet parent, you should make the call to book in an appointment at your local Greencross Vets.

 What to expect at the dental checkup

 - Malocclusions – this means a misalignment of the teeth, such as the top and bottom sections not fitting together, which will affect your kitten’s ability to eat in the future